oss-generic/process/docs/QuestionsIssuesPrs.md

    > If the issue list does not contain what you want to work on, post an issue (as described [above](#posting-an-issue))
    > and wait for it to get acknowledged.
 Otherwise you could end up fixing something that does not need fixing.

-1. You are recommended to start with an issue specifically marked for first time contributors (i.e. issues with the `d.firstTimers` label).
-Note that you **should not do more than one `d.firstTimers` label**.
+1. Start with an issue specifically marked for first time contributors (i.e. issues with the `d.FirstTimers` label), if any.
+Note that you **should not do more than one `d.FirstTimers` issues**.

    * It is not required to (but OK to) ask for permission to work on an issue.
    But do check the issue discussion thread to see if there are _active_ PRs for that issue.